-Disability pension: The benefit is the insured's average earnings in the 30 days before the disability began multiplied by 0.5 for each degree of assessed disability from 10% to 50% plus the insured's average earnings multiplied by 1.5% for each degree of assessed disability greater than 50%.
+Permanent disability benefit: The benefit is the insured's average earnings in the 30 days before the disability began multiplied by 0.5 for each degree of assessed disability from 1% to 50% plus the insured's average earnings multiplied by 1.5 for each degree of assessed disability greater than 50%.

-For an assessed disability less than 50% a lump sum is paid, for 50% to 75% the pension is paid quarterly; for greater than 75%, the pension is paid monthly (at the insured's request) or quarterly.
+For an assessed disability of less than 50%, a lump sum is paid, for 50% to 75%, the pension is paid quarterly; for greater than 75%, the pension may be paid monthly at the insured's request.